-16. All actual or potential Prevent-related serious incidents should be reported to the OfS either:

-- by email at prevent@officeforstudents.org.uk - by phone on 0117 9317079.
+- 16. From 1 January 2022, registered providers should submit all actual or potential Prevent-related serious incidents as a reportable event, online via the OfS portal.
+Non-registered providers should continue to report serious incidents to the OfS either: - by email at prevent@officeforstudents.org.uk - by phone on 0117 9317150.